 However, if something is wrong, you should follow the steps below and troubleshoot the connection on your device:

-- Forget Wi-Fi network and re-establish it again.
+- Forget the Wi-Fi network and re-establish it again.

-- Wipe cache partition within boot recovery settings.
+- Wipe the cache partition within the boot recovery settings.

 - Power off your device.

 - Press and hold the Volume Down key and Power Button simultaneously.